Aliases for IL33 Gene

 GeneCards Summary for IL33 Gene

 IL33 (Interleukin 33) is a Protein Coding gene.
-Diseases associated with IL33 include allergic conjunctivitis.
-Among its related pathways are Influenza A and NOD-like Receptor Signaling Pathways.
+Diseases associated with IL33 include allergic conjunctivitis and in situ pulmonary adenocarcinoma.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include cytokine activity.

 UniProtKB/Swiss-Prot for IL33 Gene